-Ms Atteveldt was appointed as an Executive Committee member (currently statutory Executive Committee member) on 15 February 2021 for a four-year term of office.
+Ms Atteveldt was appointed as an Executive Board member (currently statutory Executive Committee member) on 15 February 2021 for a four-year term of office.
 This period may be extended.
-In connection with her position at BNG Bank, Ms Atteveldt is a member of the Supervisory Affairs Committee of the Dutch Banking Association (NVB) and a member of the Supervisory Board of BNG Bank subsidiary BNG Gebiedsontwikkeling B.V.
-She is also a Supervisory Board member and chair of the Audit Committee of N.V.
+In connection with her position at BNG Bank, Ms Atteveldt is a member of the Supervisory Affairs Committee of the Dutch Banking Association (NVB) and a member of the Supervisory Board of BNG Bank's subsidiary Hypotheekfonds voor Overheidspersoneel B.V.
+She is also a Supervisory Board member and chair of the Audit Committee for N.V.
 Exploitatiemaatschappij De Krim.